The Word Hoosier

 concerning the word.
 They rise as amusing frauds meant to entertain or as

 favorites to be repeated when an occasion arises or as opportunities to

-satisfy some personal agenda.
+satisfy some personal or political agenda.

 In his search for a mascot for Indiana University athletic teams,

 Professor Eugene Eoyang of IU went looking for an answer to "What's a

 Hoosier?" in Kosciusco County.
 He found that "the most plausible